Noise Nuisance Map for the Ford Amphitheater in Colorado Springs

 To delete a noise report, enter the original Lat/Long coordinates below.

-By clicking the DELETE button you certify that you are deleting your own report.
+By clicking the DELETE REPORT button, you certify that you are deleting your own noise report.

 OVERVIEW.

-This webpage receives noise nuisance reports from area residents and posts the results as a "Noise Heat Map" showing areas in north Colorado Springs, Monument and neighboring areas affected by noise from the Ford amphitheater.
-Here your Noise Report is shared on an online map so your voice can be heard.
+We receive noise nuisance reports from area residents and post the results as a "Noise Heat Map", showing areas in northern Colorado Springs, Monument, Gleneagle, Black Forest and beyond affected by noise from the Ford amphitheater.
+Here your Noise Report is shared online so that your voice can be heard.
 Help is on the way!

-We make it easy to submit a noise report.
-Simply provide a location (Latitude and Longitude) available on this webpage through one click on your cellphone, and a 0-3 numerical score for the noise nuisance you are experiencing at home.
+We have made it very easy to submit a noise report with just a few clicks and no Login.
+Simply provide the geographical location (Latitude and Longitude) of your home and a 0-3 numerical score for the noise nuisance you are hearing.
+You can easily find your home's Latitude and Longitude by clicking over your home on the map.
 Your noise report is posted within seconds on the Noise Heat Map at the Lat/Long coordinates provided.
-You can also submit Outdoor and Indoor noise levels in decibels dB(A) and share comments and details about the noise nuisance you are experiencing.
+You can also submit Outdoor and Indoor sound level measurements in decibels dB(A) and share comments and details about the noise nuisance you are hearing and experiencing.

-This webpage was launched on September 8th 2024 in Test Mode to gather feedback from actual users.
-New features are being added based on results and user feedback so you will notice changes.
-To open the latest version of this webpage we suggest deleting the Cache memory or "Browsing Data" on your web browser and reloading this page.
+This webpage was launched on September 8th 2024 in Test Mode to gather feedback from its very first users.
+New features are being added to improve the Noise Map based on performance and user feedback so you will notice some changes over time.
+To open the latest version of this webpage we suggest deleting the Cache memory or "Browsing Data" on your web browser and reloading this webpage.
+The latest changes and enhancements to this webpage are described at the end of the FAQ section below.
+This webpage works best on a tablet (iPad) or computer with a larger screen but will also work on a cellphone.

 GETTING STARTED - VIEWING NOISE MAPS

-1. The latest Noise Heat Map is shown when you open the webpage.
-The map is updated in real time with each new noise report.
+1. The latest Noise Heat Map is shown when you select one of the date options to plot the noise reports for a date range.
+The map is updated in real time with each new noise report when you refresh the map.
 The noise nuisance is scored using two numbers shown inside each house on the map.
-The fist 0-3 number is the Outdoor noise nuisance score and the second 0-3 number is the Indoor noise nuisance score.
-It is like having a Small-Medium-Large nuisance score.
-Always reload the map using the RELOAD NOISE MAP button to see the latest noise reports on the map.
+The fist 0-3 number is the Outdoor Noise Nuisance score and the second 0-3 number is the Indoor Noise Nuisance score.
+It is like having a Small-Medium-Large nuisance score for easy reporting.
+0 (zero) represents no noise nuisance and 3 (three) represents high noise nuisance.
+Always reload and refresh the map by selecting a DATE RANGE to see the latest noise reports on the map.

-2. While viewing the Noise Map, you can zoom In and Out and also choose either a street view or a satellite view.
-On the street map view you can turn on the terrain feature to see changes in elevation represented by darker areas that could affect sound propagation.
-The satellite view helps identify residential areas, comercial areas and unpopulated areas such as forests.
+3. You can Zoom In and Zoom Out and also choose either the default street view or a satellite view that shows more land features, roads and buildings.
+On the street map view you can turn on the terrain feature to see changes in elevation represented by contour lines and darker areas that could affect sound propagation.
+The satellite view helps identify residential areas, your home, commercial areas and unpopulated areas such as forests.

-3. Click on the Orange or Yellow house icons to see noise report details in a pop-up window.
+5. Click on the Orange or Yellow house icons to view the complete noise report in a pop-up window.
 On a PC you can simply hover over the house icons to see details.
-Yellow houses are the latest noise reports submitted today.
+Yellow houses are the latest noise reports that were submitted today.

-4. Areas on the map without noise reports are areas where noise reports have not submitted.
-These can also be forest areas, commercial areas, vacant land or less densely populated areas.
-An area on the map without noise reports may have noise that was not reported.
-Residents in quiet zones can help identify these areas by submiting noise reports with scores of zero if they do not hear noise from the amphitheater.
+6. Areas on the map without noise reports are areas where noise reports have not been submitted.
+These can also be forest areas, commercial areas, vacant land or less-densely populated areas.
+An area on the map without noise reports may receive noise that was not reported.
+Residents in quiet zones can help identify these areas by submitting noise reports with scores of zero if they never hear noise from the Ford amphitheater.

-Switch to satellite view on the map to identify residential areas and unpopulated areas.
+8. Select satellite view on the upper left corner of the map to identify residential areas and unpopulated areas, or to find your home.

 GETTING STARTED - POSTING A NOISE REPORT

-To run a quick test finding your Lat/Long coordinates using your cellphone click here and look for a pop-up window showing your Lat/Long coordinates.
+To run a quick test finding your Lat/Long coordinates using your cellphone GPS, click here and look for a pop-up window showing your Lat/Long coordinates and distance from the Ford amphitheater.
 You may be asked to allow access to your device location by this webpage.
+This test may show the wrong Lat/Long coordinates based on your WiFi and other geolocating methods if you are using a PC or tablet that does not have GPS.

-2. Fill out the noise survey form on this page.
-Include your Latitude and Longitude numbers (in standard decimal format) plus a 0 to 3 score for both Outdoor and Indoor noise nuisance.
+2. Fill out the Noise Survey Form on this page.
+Include your Latitude and Longitude numbers (in standard decimal format with between four and six decimal places) plus a 0 to 3 score for both Outdoor and Indoor noise nuisance.

-You can also include optional sound level decibel numbers and comments.
+You can also include optional measured sound levels in decibels db(A), details, and comments. (focus on the noise issue and avoid political comments or personal attacks).
+Include the name of your neighborhood or town, especially if you live far outside the Colorado Springs City limits.
 To avoid errors, the form only accepts Latitude and Longitude numbers within 20 miles of the amphitheater.
-Further instructions are provided on the main page next to the form.
+Further instructions are provided on the main page next to the noise report form.

 3. Submit the form using the SEND REPORT button.
-A successfull upload is confirmed by a message on your screen showing a copy of your noise report.
-Keep a copy of this information or just your Latitude and Longitude numbers because they will be needed for updating or deleting your noise report at a latter date if necessary.
-Your unique Latitude and Longitude numbers are like a "login" or identifier for future editing and deleting your noise report.
+A successfull upload will be confirmed by a pop up message on your screen showing a copy of your noise report.
+Keep a copy of this information (write it down, save a screenshot or take a picture) or just your exact Latitude and Longitude numbers because you will need them to update or delete your noise report at a latter date if necessary.
+Your unique Latitude and Longitude numbers are like having a "username" and "password" as Login credentials to edit and/or delete your noise report.

-4. Reload the latest noise map using the RELOAD NOISE MAP button.
-You will see a Yellow house icon at your location.
-Clicking on a house will open a pop-up window showing the distance to the music venue and all information submitted with each noise report.
+4. Reload the latest noise map after selecting a date range.
+You will see a Yellow house icon at your location on the same day your noise report was uploaded.
+The house will have a red roof on the last noise report received.
+Clicking or hovering over a house will open a pop-up window showing the distance to the music venue and all information submitted with each noise report.

-5. On the Noise Heat Map you can view noise reports submitted by all other users.
+5. On the Noise Heat Map you can view the noise reports shared by all other participants in this noise survey.

-6. These maps only exist because neighbors have shared their noise reports.
-Submit a noise report today and participate in the survey.
-Every new noise report is important and improves the coverage and quality of the Noise Heat Map.
+6. These maps only exist because neighbors like you have shared their own noise reports.
+Submit a noise report today and participate in this crowdsourced survey.
+Every new noise report is important and improves the overall coverage and quality of the Noise Nuisance Map.
+Let's use this free tool to bring awareness and a solution to the abusive noise problem created by the Ford amphitheater.

 FAQ - FREQUENTLY ASKED QUESTIONS